datafaker-net/datafaker/docs/documentation/schema.md

 ### Elements and attributes

-In case you want to generate XML, Datafaker provides a facility to build XML elements and attributes using randomly generated data in the following way:
+In case you want to generate XML, Datafaker provides a facility to build XML elements and attributes using XmlTransformer and randomly generated data in the following way:

 === "Java"